Mt Hood Forest 2-Day

 The Mt Hood and Columbia Gorge area is a treasure of natural beauty and history, and late summer can offer clear skies and pleasant weather.

 As your local guide, we will put together a list of our favorite amazing places to consider visiting while you’re here this weekend.
 There is more than can fit on this web page, so we are collecting them in our Mt Hood Visitor’s Activity Guide.
-(This link will go live when we have actually written something.)

 Consider arriving on Friday or earlier and spending the extra time before your race to enjoy this beautiful area.